sbrudenell/auton-canvas/API.md

 # Image(...)

-Renders an external image on the canvas.
+Renders an external image on the `Canvas`.

 ```javascript
 var image = auton.canvas.Image(src);